 Public criticisms always show a lack of respect, are unprofessional, and create a poor impression of the person criticizing.
 Therefore, it is crucial to the future of your career and your professional persona that you refrain from publicly criticizing other professionals on social media platforms.

-Ask Yourself These Questions Before You Post or Respond:
+Demonstrate Respect On Social Networks – By Asking Yourself These Questions Before You Post or Respond:

 What is My Purpose for Posting or Responding?